+Lalit Bekal Resort is a beautiful 5-star property that speaks of luxury and serenity.
 In India, the road to paradise is generally a bumpy one.
 And so it was when we stumbled on Bekal, a two-hour drive from Mangalore airport.
 Unhurried and virtually un-trodden, this North Kerala destination is mantled in an air of delicious seclusion and is an ideal spot for Kerala Honeymoon Packages.
 When we were there in the rains, Bekal oozed lashings of romance; there was a sense of abundant time, lazily ticking away amid lush nature.
-At present, the destination has just one uber luxe hotel — The Lalit Resort and Spa to showcase its pristine pleasures.
+At present, the destination has just one uber-luxe hotel — The Lalit Resort and Spa to showcase its pristine pleasures.

 The Lalit brand of understated elegance builds on the premise that space and tranquillity are the 21st century’s concept of ultimate luxury.
 The 37 villas spread languidly on 26 acres and all the spacious artfully decorated rooms come with private Jacuzzis and other amenities amid the encircling green.
 (There’s even a kettuvallom or traditional houseboat for a holiday with an aquatic feel.)
-Every morning we would awake to the chirping of birds and enjoy our morning cuppa on our private patio.
+For a relaxed dining experience from the comfort of our room, the Lalit Bekal provided day and night in-room dining service with a multi-cuisine menu.
+Every morning we would wake to the chirping of birds and enjoy our morning cuppa on our private patio.

-Our personal butler who was quaintly called a “holiday host” was always at hand to take us to the Nombili Restaurant in a golf cart or to the meditation pagoda, the spa or even the bird watching point located amid a dreamscape of rockeries and curved wood bridges, dense coconut groves and flowers that were as colourful as a child’s Christmas card.
+The special butler service at Bekal Lalit delivers everything you want from a perfectly ironed business suit to a last-minute travelling plan.
+Our personal butler who was quaintly called a “holiday host” was always at hand to take us to the Nombili Restaurant in a golf cart or to the meditation pagoda, the spa, or even the bird watching point located amid a dreamscape of rockeries and curved wood bridges, dense coconut groves, and flowers that were as colourful as a child’s Christmas card.

 Round the year

-One can vacation in Bekal any time of the year, dance in the rains Bollywood style, cuddle in the winter, enjoy the sun in summer… The Lalit Resort provides another incentive — get away for a spa-cum-leisure holiday.
+One can vacation in Lalit Bekal any time of the year, dance in the rain Bollywood style, cuddle in the winter, enjoy the sun in summer… The Lalit Resort provides another incentive — a getaway for a spa-cum-leisure holiday.
 The resort’s 20,000 sq.ft.
 Rejuve spa with 13 treatment rooms, relaxation lounge, a pool is agleam with the promise of creating a new “you.”

-There’s state-of-the-art medical equipment, while an Ayurvedic doctor, yoga instructor, dietician and therapists, trained in Ayurveda and international spa therapies, are in attendance for guests looking to lose weight, detox or rejuvenate.
-We tried the signature massage which combined the long swooping strokes of traditional Ayurveda with the deeper ones of Swedish massage.
+There’s state-of-the-art medical equipment, while an Ayurvedic doctor, yoga instructor, dietician and therapists, trained in Ayurveda and international spa therapies, are in attendance for guests looking to lose weight, detox, or rejuvenate.
+We tried the signature massage which combined the long swooping strokes of traditional Ayurveda with the deeper tones of a Swedish massage.
+One of the unique features of the spa at Bekal Lalit is the herbal garden laid in the shape of the human body.
+The Lalit Bekal allows you to enjoy holistic Ayurveda treatments in dreamlike surroundings.
 Soon we emerged with skin as smooth as a baby’s bottom.

-The massages, wraps and scrubs are complemented with flavourful spa cuisine… Ever tried a Caesar’s salad embellished with grilled fish mantled in Kerala spices?
-Or the local nutritious njavara rice with Kerala fish curry presented like a work of art?
-We savoured delectable meals in romantic locations, under a flowing canopy near the helipad, on the houseboat and in the gazebo of the meditation pagoda.
+The massages, wraps, and scrubs are complemented with flavourful spa cuisine… Ever tried Caesar’s salad embellished with grilled fish mantled in Kerala spices?
+Or the local nutritious Navara rice with Kerala fish curry presented like a work of art.
+We savoured delectable meals in romantic locations, under a flowing canopy near the helipad, on the houseboat, and in the gazebo of the meditation pagoda.
 A romantic table for two in the restaurant and even a traditional sadya (a multi-course vegetarian feast) was served on special request.

 The next day we left the Edensque corner of Kerala, having glimpsed a world that might never come back.
 As we flew back to Mumbai, we wondered if we really wanted to tell people about this one-of-a-kind haven or jealously guard the secret to ourselves!